Best off-grid solar systems

 The five main parts of an off-grid system

-Unlike standard grid-connected solar systems, which generally consist of solar panels and an inverter, off-grid systems are far more complex and require more equipment, including batteries, off-grid inverters, solar charge controllers, and backup generators.
+Unlike standard grid-connected solar systems, which generally consist of solar panels and a regular grid-tie inverter, off-grid systems are more complex, requiring more equipment, including batteries, off-grid inverters, solar charge controllers, AC-coupled inverters, and backup generators.

 Solar panels